MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

 It contains the following (static) methods:
 * `ASTFDCompilationUnit parse(String modelFile)` processes the model at the passed path and produces an AST
-* `FeatureDiagramArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding imported feature diagram models
+* `FeatureDiagramArtifactScope createSymbolTable(String modelFile, ModelPath mp)` parses the model at the passed path and instantiates the symbol table using passed modelpath entries for finding imported FDs
-* `FeatureDiagramArtifactScope createSymbolTable(ASTFDCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding imported feature diagram models
+* `FeatureDiagramArtifactScope createSymbolTable(ASTFDCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding imported FDs
-* `void checkCoCos(ASTFDCompilationUnit ast)` checks all context conditions of the feature diagram language against the passed AST
+* `void checkCoCos(ASTFDCompilationUnit ast)` checks all context conditions of the FDL against the passed AST
 * `File storeSymbols(ASTFDCompilationUnit ast, String fileName)` stores the symbol table for the passed ast in a file with the path fileName.
   If the file exists, it is overridden.
 Otherwise, a new file is created.
 * `ASTFeatureDiagram run(String modelFile, ModelPath mp)` parses the passed modelFile, creates the symbol table, checks the context conditions, and then stores the symbol table.
 * `ASTFeatureDiagram run(String modelFile)` parses the passed modelFile, creates the symbol table, checks the context conditions, and stores symbol table - all without an explicit modelpath.
-Care: this can only take into account imported feature diagrams if these are located next to the passed feature diagram modelFile.
+Care: this can only take into account imported FDs if these are located next to the passed FD modelFile.

 ## Related Language Components
-* This language component uses the language component **[de.monticore.Cardinality][Cardinality MLC]**
-* This language component uses the language component **[de.monticore.types.MCBasicTypes][MCBasicTypes MLC]**
-* This language component uses the language component **[de.monticore.espressions.CommonExpressions][CommonExpressions MLC]**
 * This language component can be used in combination with the language component **[FeatureConfiguration][FeatureConfiguration MLC]**
-* There are language components for partial configurations of feature models and for feature models with attributes
+* There are language components for partial configurations of FDs and for FDs with attributes